datacarpentry/datacarpentry.github.io/_posts/2016-11-28-why-python.md

 ---
 layout: post
-subheadline: "The Python ecology lessons"
+subheadline: "Why we teach what we teach"
 authors: ["April Wright"]
-title: "Why we teach what we teach, and where do we go from here?"
+title: "The Python ecology lessons"
 teaser: ""
 date: 2016-11-28
 header: